 A scatter plot of the blue dots shown below makes it very obvious that there is strong positive linear correlation but it does not provide any value other than a visual indication.

 A Scatter plot itself is limited in its use but is rather a starting point for further analysis of correlation and regression.

 Line charts are similar to Scatter Plots but contain lines connecting the data.

-The chart above is a example of the value of the plot.
-Simply looking at a set of x-y data on a sheet would be a challenge to see this relationship that appears to be non-linear with a few outliers within the range of 0-200 units.
+The chart above is an example of the value of the plot.
+Simply looking at a set of x-y data on a sheet would be a challenge to see this relationship.
+There appears to be a strong non-linear with a few outliers within the range of 0-200 units.